basiliskjs/basilisk/docs/source/collections.rst

 application work.
 All collections are **immutable** - methods which would mutate them (in normal code) return new versions of the collections.

-Where time complexity is stated, recall that log[32] of 1 billion is just less than 6.
+Where time complexity is stated, recall that log :sub:`32` of 1 billion is just less than 6.

 Vector